ashutoshkumarsinha/macscp/docs/code-walkthrough.md

 This guide explains **how the code is organized** and **how data flows** when you use MacSCP.
 Read it alongside the source files.

-> **Note on comments in source files:** We add comments on important lines and sections, not on every `{` or `}`.
-Commenting every single line makes code harder to read and is not standard practice—even in teaching projects.
+> **Note on comments in source files:** Each Swift file begins with a `WHAT THIS FILE DOES` header (filename, purpose, key callers).
+Shell scripts and the Makefile use section headers the same way.
+We do not comment every line — that would hurt readability.

 ---